AlexanderMakarov/am-budget-view/README.md

   (the same place as XML above) - ARE NOT SUPPORTED because XML downloaded from the same place is simpler format for parsing.
 - [PARTIAL] Inecobank Excel (.xlsx) files which Inecobank sends in emails with password protection.
-  Don't have Reciever/Payer account number so account-based categorization won't work and resulting Beancount report won't be full.
+  Don't have Reciever/Payer account number.
   To allow app use such files need to remove password protection first ([MS Office instruction](https://support.microsoft.com/en-us/office/change-or-remove-workbook-passwords-1c17af87-25e2-4dc6-94f0-19ce21ad0b68), [LibreOffice instruction](https://ask.libreoffice.org/t/remove-file-password-protection/30982)).